Investigation & Social Issues

 Every December, Christmas madness takes hold of London.

-From Oxford Circus to Trafalgar Square, Covent Garden to Hyde Park, the lights are everywhere.
-There's something for every taste and style, as long as it shines.
+There's something for every taste and style as long as it shines.

 CHRISTMAS, THE MASTERS OF ILLUMINATION 52’